 La Trinidad, even though not a city, faces the same problem which urbanized towns face – garbage, among others.
 We must admit that Alno dumpsite will not stay there for long, and soon, other barangays will refuse to let their place become a dumping site.
 Thus, La Trinidad should also plan for this future problem, perhaps invest on the idea of ‘land-banking’ – buy isolated lands of nearby towns for future use, unless we want to pay millions just to dump our garbage in Tarlac like Baguio City.
-Perhaps, officials can also be more imaginative; what is the use of millions of pesos which are being spent in “Lakbay-aral” activities, when none of them can “learn” an idea from the places where they visit?
+Perhaps, officials can also be more imaginative; what is the use of millions of pesos which are being spent in “Lakbay-aral” activities, when none of them can adopt or replicate an idea from the places where they visit?
 Palawan’s waste-free culture, or even Bantayan, Cebu’s “garbage to bricks” technology?

 To my delight, a councilor has recently proposed an ordinance which seeks to manage and regulate the use of plastic bags.
 We support this move, but we also expect that it will be implemented – not just another ‘sleeping ordinance’.
 Anyway, this is also to remind every people in La Trinidad, including myself, to do our part – reduce our consumerist tendencies, manage our wastes, educate others, and support ordinances that will benefit us and our community.
 This problem can be solved when both government and its people will actually fulfill their own responsibilities to the community.